 - 100 Survey of Mass Media (3) A survey of the various fields of mass communications with emphasis on their structure, function, responsibilities, development, and impact on society. - 200 News Writing (3) The evaluation of news, news gathering methods, discussions and exercises in writing leads, organizing stories, overcoming grammatical and spelling deficiencies, avoiding libel, and writing a variety of news stories.
 Also includes an overview of writing for public relations and broadcast.
 Structured primarily for communications majors and minors.
 This course is a prerequisite to all other journalism courses.
 Prereq: Minimum grade of C in ENGL 111 and ability to type. - 210 Introduction to Journalism (3) An examination of the nature of news, criteria for determining news, newsroom organization, interviewing, and copy preparation.
 Instruction and practice in writing news stories, primarily in newspaper style.
-For non-communications majors only.
-Prereq: Minimum grade of C in ENGL 111 and ability to type. - 220 Voice and Diction (3) Study of the production of vocal tone and the articulation of vowels, consonants, and diphthongs, with individual attention to developing an awareness and control of one's own voice and language habits.
+For noncommunications majors only.
+Prereq: Minimum grade of C in ENGL 111 and ability to type.

+- 220 Voice and Diction (3) Study of the production of vocal tone and the articulation of vowels, consonants, and diphthongs, with individual attention to developing an awareness and control of one's own voice and language habits.
 Prereq: Communications majors/minors or permission of instructor. - 230 Public Speaking (3) Study and application of basic communication theory in the preparation and delivery of extemporaneous informative and persuasive speeches and in critical listening.
 Prereq: Minimum grade of C in ENGL 111. - 230H Honors Public Speaking (3) An introduction to public discourse for students in good standing in Honors Programs.
 The course will include the intensive study and application of communication theory in the preparation and delivery of extemporaneous informative and persuasive speeches and in critical listening.
 Limited enrollment.
-Prereq; Minimum grade of C in ENGL 111 or ENGL 111H. - 231 Interpersonal Communication (3) Study and practical application of principles of communication in face-to-face human interactions.
+Prereq; Minimum grade of C in ENGL 111 or 111H. - 231 Interpersonal Communication (3) Study and practical application of principles of communication in face-to-face human interactions.
 General communication, self-awareness, perception, conflict, listening and interviewing.

-- 250 Introduction to Broadcasting (3) Introduction to radio and television fundamentals with laboratory experience in writing, performance and production for broadcast media.
+(Same as WMST 231) - 250 Introduction to Broadcasting (3) Introduction to radio and television fundamentals with laboratory experience in writing, performance and production for broadcast media.
 Lecture and lab. - 300 News Gathering (3) Practicing lessons learned in COMM 200 News Writing, producing investigative stories, solving problems in ethics and methods of news coverage, covering meetings of various levels of campus and community government, and discussing/ covering issues and events.
 Prereq: COMM 200. - 305 Copy Editing, Computerized Design and Layout (3) Instruction and practice in editing copy for the media, including content and style, headline writing, picture editing, and basic principles of layout.
-Prereg: COMM 200. - 310 History of Mass Media (3) Introduction to the history and development of media from the earliest records of information distribution to the technological opportunities of the 21st century. - 315 Writing for Broadcast Media (3) Theory and techniques of writing for radio and TV.
+Prereq: COMM 200. - 310 History of Mass Media (3) Introduction to the history and development of media from the earliest records of information distribution to the technological opportunities of the 21st century.

+Communications

+- 315 Writing for Broadcast Media (3) Theory and techniques of writing for radio and TV.
 Emphasis on news, special events, commercials, and promotional material.
-Prereg: COMM 200 and COMM 250. - 320 Writing Features and Editorials (3) Techniques for writing feature articles for newspapers and magazines.
+Prereq: COMM 200 and 250. - 320 Writing Features and Editorials (3) Techniques for writing feature articles for newspapers and magazines.
 Study of freelance markets and submission of students' articles for publication.
 Practice in writing editorials and analysis of editorials and editorial pages.
-Prereq: COMM 200. - 322 Desktop Publishing/Presentation Graphics (3) Basic pre-professional, hands-on experience in desktop publishing and computer-generated presentations.
+Prereq: COMM 200.

+322 Desktop Publishing/Presentation Graphics

+(3) Basic pre-professional, hands-on experience in desktop publishing and computer-generated presentations.
 Major emphasis is on desktop publishing, including producing fliers, brochures, newsletters and other publications used by public relations practitioners and persons involved in newspaper and magazine production.
 Graphics, design and layout considerations are stressed.
-Prereq: Communications majors/minors or permission of instructor. - 323 Communications and the World Wide Web (3) Study and application of mass communication and media-related topics as related to the World Wide Web and the Internet.
-Emphasis on web site design and authoring as mass communication and the use of the Internet by broadcasters, journalists, and public relations and marketing communication practitioners.
+Prereq: Communications majors/minors or permission of instructor.

+323 Communications and the World Wide Web